ktwu01/Topography/README.md

 *Note: the paper has not been reviewed yet.*

 This repository contains code used to make most of the plots shown in the review paper.
 Some plots were made using QGIS or taken from existing papers.
+Links to the data sources can be found in the paper.

 - plot_climatic_water_balance_elevation_profiles: plots P and PET against elevation for different rectangular swaths in different mountain ranges (Figure 2a)